Tips for Painting Your Bathroom

 After the initial clean, you can now begin….

-Here’s a top secret painting hack that not even the pros know about yet.
+Here’s a top secret painting tip for painting your bathroom.
 When doing your inspection prep work, wear a head mounted LED lamp and turn out all the lights, so that you only see what is directly in front of you.
 Doing this will keep your eyes focused and not run off, as they tend to do during this step.

 Once the first round is done, dust off the baseboards and we can move on to…